itsadityakr/backend/notes/3/readme.md

-Of course.
-Here is the updated guide with a specific section explaining how to access and use data from the `.env` file.

-## Building Your First Express.js Server 🧑‍💻
+# Building Your First Express.js Server

 This guide explains how to set up a basic web server using **Express.js**, a popular and minimalist web framework for Node.js.
 We'll cover creating the server, understanding its core components, adding routes, and managing configuration with environment variables.

 -----

-### 1\.
+## 1\.
 Installation and Basic Setup

 First, you need to add Express to your project.
 Run the following command in your terminal: